-The Bank's loan portfolio includes new, amended and renewed loans and lines of credit.
+The Bank's loan portfolio includes new, amended and renewed loans and line of credits.
 The Bank's goal during the year remained growth in income and assets while maintaining credit quality.
-Emphasis was also made towards increasing the agriculture and fishing sectors of the portfolio, which were challenging given less than favorable industry and economic conditions.
+Emphasis was also made towards increasing the agriculture and fishing sectors of the portfolio which were challenging given the less than favorable industry and economic conditions.
 Simultaneously, emphasis was placed on adjusting the portfolio distribution to reduce exposure and diversify risk.

-Total loans outstanding in 2020 was for \$29,719,682 and \$25,744,132 in 2019.
-This is an increase of \$3,975,550 or 15.44%.
-Outstanding loans by sector for 2020 and 2019 are presented in the following table:
+Total loans outstanding in 2021 and 2020 amounted to \$34,180,732 and \$29,719,682, respectively.
+This is an increase of \$4,461,050 or 15%.
+The outstanding loans by sector are presented in the following table: